 The Entomon Institute was born from a simple yet profound realization: the invertebrate world, which comprises over 95% of all animal species on Earth, was being overlooked in mainstream scientific education and public consciousness.
 Despite their critical role in ecosystems, agriculture, and human welfare, these fascinating creatures often remained in the shadows of more charismatic vertebrate species.

-Dr. Eshaan Pahade, while pursuing his Master's in Entomology, witnessed firsthand the lack of comprehensive educational resources and field-based learning opportunities in invertebrate zoology.
+Eshaan Pahade, while pursuing his Master's in Entomology, witnessed firsthand the lack of comprehensive educational resources and field-based learning opportunities in invertebrate zoology.
 Traditional academic programs, while thorough in theory, often failed to provide the immersive, hands-on experiences that truly ignite passion for these remarkable organisms.

 The positive response from students, researchers, and even amateur naturalists was overwhelming.
 Word spread about these transformative experiences, and soon, requests were pouring in from educational institutions, conservation organizations, and individual researchers seeking similar opportunities.